yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ycql.md

 ## Undo data changes

 The process of undoing data changes involves creating and taking a snapshot of a table, and then performing a restore from either an absolute or relative time.

-Before attempting a restore, you need to confirm that there is no restore in progress for the subject keyspace or table: if multiple restore commands are issued, the data might enter an inconsistent state.
+Before attempting a restore, you need to confirm that there is no restore in progress for the subject keyspace or table; if multiple restore commands are issued, the data might enter an inconsistent state.
+For details, see [Restore to a point in time](../../../manage/backup-restore/point-in-time-recovery/#restore-to-a-point-in-time).

 ### Create and snapshot a table